ryouchinsa/ryouchinsa.github.io/edit/README.md

 - "Delete" to delete the object.

 # Rotate
-Change the mode to "Rotate".
+Rotate an object.

-Drag up/down on the box to rotate the box.
+- Drag up/down on the box to rotate the box.

-You can select multiple boxes and rotate them.
+- You can select multiple objects and rotate them.

 ![draw_obb](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/8fa54081-a002-4879-bdd2-19fe3025a005)